patchlevel/event-sourcing/docs/subscription.md

 If an error occurs in a subscriber, then the subscription is set to Error.
 This can happen in the create process, in the boot process or in the run process.
-This subscription will then no longer boot/run until the subscription is reactivate or retried.
+This subscription will then no longer boot/run until the subscription is reactivated or retried.

 The subscription engine has a retry strategy to retry subscriptions that have an error.
 It tries to reactivate the subscription after a certain time and a certain number of attempts.